PaulGamerBoy101/101-Tales/README.md

-> # 101 Tales is a Fork of the Web Browser Ninetails Made by Github User "MystPi"
+# 101 Tales is a Fork of the Web Browser Ninetails Made by Github User "MystPi"
+> <b>Notice:</b> Not Every Instance of "Ninetails" in the Browser has Been Switched over to "101 Tales" Yet!

 <img width="1500" alt="101 Tales Banner" src="https://github.com/PaulGamerBoy101/101-Tales/blob/9ae08d1046fc4d5ed8ee61e3404e28754485c00e/101%20Tales%20Fast%2C%20Private%2C%20Fork%20of%20Ninetails.png">